yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     For the **Reviewers** field, type **Tailspin** and select **[TailspinToys]\TailspinToys Team** from the search results to assign a review to the TailspinToys Team (which you are a member of).

-    A member of this team must review the pull request before it can be merged and the details details for the code change are included in the middle of the view.
+    A member of this team must review the pull request before it can be merged and the details for the code change are included in the middle of the view.

     ![On the screen, New pull request panel is shown with create button highlighted.](images/stepbystep/media/image1044.png "New Pull Request")